GreptimeTeam/docs/User_Guide/reading_writing_data.md

 ### Inserting Data

 Let's insert some testing data.
-We can just use the `INSERT INTO` SQL
+You can use the `INSERT INTO` SQL
 statements:

 ```SQL